rkarn/Membership_Inference_Attack/README.md

 - Pytorch
 - Sklearn

-#### Variants of HDC
-1. Iterative Retraining and Regenerative Training
-Concept: Iteratively refine the class hypervectors by retraining the model on misclassified samples or regenerating the hypervectors to better represent the data.

-Implementation: After the initial training, identify misclassified samples and update the class hypervectors by incorporating these samples with higher weights.
-This can help the model adapt to challenging cases.

-2. Adaptive Encoding
-Concept: Use adaptive encoding techniques to better capture the structure of the data.
-For example, instead of random projections, use data-driven projections that preserve important features.

-Implementation: Apply Principal Component Analysis (PCA) or other dimensionality reduction techniques to preprocess the data before encoding it into hypervectors.
-This ensures that the most informative features are emphasized.

-3. Hybrid Models
-Concept: Combine HDC with other machine learning models to leverage their strengths.
-For instance, use a neural network to preprocess the data and then encode the output into hypervectors.

-Implementation: Train a lightweight neural network to extract features from the data, and then use these features as input to the HDC model.
-This hybrid approach can significantly boost accuracy while retaining the efficiency of HDC.

-4. Higher-Order Representations
-Concept: Incorporate higher-order interactions between features by binding multiple features together before encoding.

-Implementation: Instead of encoding each feature independently, bind groups of features together using element-wise multiplication or XOR operations.
-This captures interactions between features and can improve classification performance.

-5. Dimensionality Optimization
-Concept: Optimize the dimensionality of the hypervectors to balance accuracy and computational efficiency.

-Implementation: Experiment with different dimensionalities (e.g., 10,000, 20,000, or higher) to find the optimal trade-off for your dataset.
-Higher dimensions often improve accuracy but increase computational cost.

-6. Error-Correcting Codes
-Concept: Use error-correcting codes to make the model more robust to noise and misclassifications.

-Implementation: Encode the class labels using error-correcting codes and train the model to predict these codes instead of the raw labels.
-This adds redundancy and improves robustness.

-7. MicroHD Optimization
-Concept: Use accuracy-driven optimization techniques like MicroHD to iteratively tune hyperparameters and encoding functions.

-Implementation: Apply MicroHD to systematically explore the hyperparameter space (e.g., dimensionality, encoding functions) and optimize the model for accuracy while maintaining efficiency.
+#### Variants of HDC (Hyperdimensional Computing (HDC) Optimization Techniques)

+##### 1. Iterative Retraining and Regenerative Training
+**Concept**: Iteratively refine the class hypervectors by retraining the model on misclassified samples or regenerating the hypervectors to better represent the data.

+**Implementation**:
+- After the initial training, identify misclassified samples
+- Update the class hypervectors by incorporating these samples with higher weights
+- Helps the model adapt to challenging cases

+##### 2. Adaptive Encoding
+**Concept**: Use adaptive encoding techniques to better capture the structure of the data (e.g., data-driven projections instead of random projections).

+**Implementation**:
+- Apply Principal Component Analysis (PCA) or other dimensionality reduction techniques
+- Preprocess the data before encoding into hypervectors
+- Ensures most informative features are emphasized

+##### 3. Hybrid Models
+**Concept**: Combine HDC with other machine learning models to leverage their strengths.

+**Implementation**:
+- Train a lightweight neural network for feature extraction
+- Use the neural network's output as input to HDC model
+- Retains HDC efficiency while boosting accuracy

+##### 4. Higher-Order Representations
+**Concept**: Incorporate higher-order interactions between features.

+**Implementation**:
+- Bind groups of features together before encoding
+- Use element-wise multiplication or XOR operations
+- Captures feature interactions for better classification

+##### 5. Dimensionality Optimization
+**Concept**: Optimize hypervector dimensionality for accuracy/efficiency trade-off.

+**Implementation**:
+- Experiment with different dimensions (10K, 20K, etc.)
+- Higher dimensions improve accuracy but increase compute cost
+- Find optimal balance for specific dataset

+##### 6. Error-Correcting Codes
+**Concept**: Improve robustness to noise and misclassifications.

+**Implementation**:
+- Encode class labels using error-correcting codes
+- Train model to predict these codes instead of raw labels
+- Adds redundancy for better fault tolerance

+##### 7. MicroHD Optimization
+**Concept**: Systematic hyperparameter tuning for accuracy.

+**Implementation**:
+- Apply MicroHD to explore hyperparameter space
+- Optimize dimensionality, encoding functions etc.
+- Maintain efficiency while maximizing accuracy